KabakiAntony/Politico/README.md

- ***There are additional badges for this repository already made but I will not add them but you can check them out in the text file in the root of the project labelled badges.They are already linked to the project and running in the background just removed them to remove clutter from the readme file.
+ ***There are additional badges for this repository already made but I will not add them but you can check them out in the text file in the root of the project labelled badges.They are already linked to the project and running in the background just removed them to remove clutter from the readme file***

  [Find the UI here](https://kabakiantony.github.io/Politico/UI/)